-If your tax records are not currently affected by identity theft but you think you are at risk due to a lost or stolen purse or wallet, questionable credit card activity or credit report, contact the IRS Identity Theft Hotline at 1-800-908-4490 or submit Form 14039.
+If your tax records are not currently affected by identity theft but you think you are at risk due to a lost or stolen purse or wallet, guestionable credit card activity or credit report, contact the IRS Identity Theft Hotline at 1-800-908-4490 or submit Form 14039.

 For more information, see Pub.
-5027, Identity Theft Information for Taxpavers.
+5027, Identity Theft Information for Taxpayers.

 Victims of identity theft who are experiencing economic harm or a systemic problem, or are seeking help in resolving tax problems that have not been resolved through normal channels, may be eligible for Taxpayer Advocate Service (TAS) assistance.
-You can reach TAS by calling the TAS toll-free case intake line at 1-877-777-4778 or TTY/TDD 1-900-829-4059.
+You can reach TAS by calling the TAS toll-free case intake line at 1-877-777-4778 or TTY/TDD 1-800-829-4059.

 Protect yourself from suspicious emails or phishing schemes.
 Phishing is the creation and use of email and websites designed to mimic legitimate business emails and websites.
 The most common act is sending an email to a user faisely claiming to be an established legitimate enterprise in an attempt to scam the user into surrendering private information that will be used for identity theft.
+The IRS does not initiate contacts with taxpayers via emails.
+Also, the IRS does not request personal detailed information through email or ask taxpayers for the PIN numbers, passwords, or similar secret access information for their credit card, bank, or other financial accounts.